about

 Procurement of Information Resources

-The Comptroller’s office integrates EIR accessibility criteria into its procurement processes and follows its Agency Purchasing Procedures, the Department of Information Resource’s IT Commodity Purchasing Guidelines for State Agencies and the Texas Procurement and Support Service’s Contract Management Guide when coordinating a procurement initiative for information technology goods and services.
+Our EIR procurements incorporate accessibility criteria consistent with Agency Purchasing Procedures, the Department of Information Resource’s (DIR) IT Commodity Purchasing Guidelines for State Agencies and the State of Texas Procurement and Contract Management Guide.

-The Comptroller’s office uses the Voluntary Product Accessibility Template (VPAT) to assess the degree of accessibility of products.
-Additional accessibility analysis and testing may need to be performed to validate the accuracy of the VPAT, or assess the level of accessibility when a VPAT is not available.
+The Comptroller’s office uses the Voluntary Product Accessibility Template (VPAT) for vendors to communicate their product’s accessibility features and compliance with specific standards.
+At times, additional analysis and testing may be performed by our office to validate the accuracy of the VPAT or if no VPAT is available.

 Standards and Specifications

-Texas Administrative Code (TAC) §206.50 and §§213.10 through 213.17 prescribe the standards and specifications to which the Comptroller’s office and other state agencies must comply in making their websites and electronic and information resources accessible to persons with disabilities.
-The Comptroller’s office has developed a plan to ensure that its website and electronic and information resources comply with the standards and specifications.
+Texas Administrative Code (TAC) §206.50 and §§213.10 through 213.17 prescribe the standards and specifications to which the Comptroller’s office and other state agencies must comply with in order to make EIR accessible to persons with disabilities.
+The Comptroller’s office is dedicated to ensuring compliance with the standards and specifications for EIR.

 Guidelines

-The Comptroller’s office also follows guidelines established by the World Wide Web Consortium Web Accessibility Initiative, as defined in the W3C Web Content Accessibility Guidelines, version 2.0, as well as the guidelines in the 1998 Amendment to Section 508 of the Rehabilitation Act of 1973 (29 U.S.C.
+The Comptroller’s office strives to follow the guidelines established by the World Wide Web Consortium Web Accessibility Initiative , Web Content Accessibility Guidelines (WCAG) 2.1 (up to level AA), as required by the Title II of the ADA Rule "Nondiscrimination on the Basis of Disability; Accessibility of Web Information and Services of State and Local Government Entities," as well as the guidelines in the 1998 Amendment to Section 508 of the Rehabilitation Act of 1973 (29 U.S.C.
 794d) that are required by Texas state law.

 Testing and Validation